-Based on these encouraging results, we compiled a regulatory package and conducted a first-in-human proof of principle clinical study for the treatment of human diabetes subjects with hypoglycemia unawareness who are to receive an islet transplant, protected by the standard of care cell protection drug regimen in a Canadian study as approved by Health Canada.
-The approach of using human donor islets in the Cell Pouch enabled Sernova to understand the behaviour of transplanted insulin-producing cells in the device in humans as an initial step to the development of an immune-protected cell product to treat the larger treatable population of patients with diabetes.
-In addition, the market for diabetes with hypoglycemia unawareness represents a significant subpopulation of diabetic patients that could result in Sernova's first approved product depending on receiving final clearance from regulatory authorities following completion of clinical studies.
-The hypoglycemia unawareness market affects about 17% of people with diabetes according to diabetesnet.com.
-This represents a population of approximately 7 million patients.
+Based on these encouraging preclinical results, we conducted a first-in-human proof of principle clinical study for the treatment of human diabetes subjects with hypoglycemia unawareness who are to receive an islet transplant, protected by the standard of care cell protection drug regimen in a Canadian study as approved by Health Canada.
+The approach of using human donor islets in the Cell Pouch enabled Sernova to understand the behaviour of transplanted insulin-producing cells in the Cell Pouch in humans as an initial step to the development of an immune-protected cell product to treat the larger treatable population of patients with diabetes.

-This safety, tolerability proof-of-concept first-in-human clinical study completed in Canada, demonstrated initial safety and tolerability results for the Cell Pouch alone and with transplanted islets as well as the survival of the well-vascularized islets within the Cell Pouch.
+This safety, tolerability proof-of-concept first-in-human clinical study we completed in Canada, demonstrated initial safety and tolerability results for the Cell Pouch alone and with transplanted islets as well as the survival of the well-vascularized islets within the Cell Pouch.